The Last Duel | The Idea of Justice for Medieval Women

-Matt Damon, who besides playing one of the main roles also edited the screenplay, came up with this idea.
+Matt Damon, who besides playing one of the main roles also was one of the screewriters, came up with this idea.

 […] Especially in this day and age, when people are constantly talking about their own truths, and my truth, and this perspective, and that perspective, like let’s tell the story from these three different perspectives.
 Particularly because her character [Marguerite] wasn’t in that culture, right, viewed as a human being.
 She was viewed as property.Matt Damon to Collider Interviews